Zero Carbon Update

 Report of the Head of Community Services

-The Head of Community Services and the Climate Change Programme Manager gave a presentation to Members highlighting the progress made so far on the Council’s zero carbon aims.
-The Portfolio Holder also spoke in support.
+The Head of Community Services introduced the report before handing over to the Climate Change Programme Manager who presented the detail of the report.
+The Portfolio Holder also addressed the Committee and spoke in support.

 During discussion, a comment was made regarding the necessary work required to update many council homes to a decent energy efficiency rating, in some cases it was basic maintenance.
 It was felt that updating the properties would not only contribute towards the Council’s zero carbon target but also help the tenants reduce their energy bills.
 The Head of Community Services confirmed that there was a programme of improvements for council properties which included energy efficiency improvements but if there were any properties that were a particular concern, Members were encouraged to let him know so they could be reported.
 The Portfolio Holder concurred and stated that any property reported to him would be passed directly to the Interim Head of Housing when they meet on a regular basis.

 Positive comments were made on the review of the staff travel expenses; it was felt that staff should be assisting with the zero carbon target by considering how they travel.

 Officers were recognised for the work undertaken already in the Coalville Special Expenses area to reduce the carbon footprint, including tree planting, investment in solar panels and research into other investment opportunities.